Performance - Process - Practice

 FAILURE lab is one such research lab; it’s become an umbrella under which I teach improvisation and performance, alongside sharing my current interests, creative questions and obsessions through practice.
 Beyond teaching, I share practice through curation and facilitation of artist exchanges, and I also give individual Somatic Experiencing sessions.

 The most resonant and influential context for my work has been Ponderosa Dance, an international meeting place for experimental dance and improvisation in Germany.
-I attended the first P.O.R.C.H. performance module 2010 and since then have returned every year to this artistic home in some capacity, to train, perform, teach, or host programmes.
+I attended the first P.O.R.C.H. performance module 2010 and since then have always returned to this artistic home in some capacity, to train, perform, teach, or host programmes.

 I am currently making work that prioritise liveness and adaptability.

-Garment designer Alena Kudera and I refer to the outputs of our collaboration as by-products.
+Alena Kudera and I refer to the outputs of our collaboration as by-products.
 Usually the term refers to ‘a secondary product made in the manufacture of something else’.
 We use it to shift emphasis away from product to the performance research process.
 Each episode of the project produces hybrid fashion and dance by-products: new collections and eco-print ‘look books’, videos, and site-specific immersive performance installations.

 I am fascinated by collaboration as a complex and coordinated practice in survival.